OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Unlike custom URL schemes, unfortunately you cannot test universal links from Safari just by typing them in the search bar directly as this is not allowed by Apple.
 But you can test them anytime using other apps like the Notes app:

-- open the Notes app and create a new note
+- Open the Notes app and create a new note.
-- write the links including the domain
+- Write the links including the domain.
-- leave the editing mode in the Notes app
+- Leave the editing mode in the Notes app.
-- long press the links to open them (remember that a standard click triggers the default option)
+- Long press the links to open them (remember that a standard click triggers the default option).

 > To do it from Safari you will have to find an existing link on a website that once clicked, it will be recognized as a Universal Link.
 This can be a bit time consuming.